RichardRed0x/politeia-digest/issue-029.md

 Published Mar 6 by emiliomann, edited Mar 20 | 23 comments ()

 This proposal requests a budget of $108,000 for marketing and events in Brazil, to cover until the end of 2020.
 The proposal comes from @emiliomann, an early member of the Brazilian Decred community who has been leading on marketing efforts there since the beginning.
 The scope covers operating events, meetups, sponsors and marketing in Brazil, including the creation of marketing material, videos and other content in Portuguese.
-Events include the Campus party series, Bitconf São Paulo and meetups in a list of other cities.
+Events include the Campus Party series, Bitconf São Paulo and meetups in a list of other cities.

 The majority of the budget ($78k) is for the hours worked by the 18 listed contractors, $20k for travel and accommodation/subsistence expenses associated with attending events, $8k for sponsorships or other event fees, $2k for swag.
 The proposal was edited to clarify that plans for events are currently on hold due to Covid-19, and if they do not resume that part of the budget will not be billed for.